DavidJLS102/hangmanGame/README.md

 | *Check end of game*.- Check if you have finished, either because the word was guessed or because the attempts were exhausted. | *Portability*.- The game should be executable on different computers as long as you have the appropriate environment to run Java applications. |

 > [!TIP]
-> If you do not have the jdk installed, install it from the official Oracle website:https://www.oracle.com/java/technologies/downloads/
+> If you do not have the JDK installed, install it from the official Oracle website: https://www.oracle.com/java/technologies/downloads/